Strumenta/SmartReader/README.md

 The class `page` is always kept, no matter the value you assign to this option.

-#### Set Custom User Agent
+#### Set Custom User Agent and Custom HttpClient

 By default all web requests made by the library use the User Agent *SmartReader Library*.
-This can be changed by using the function `SetCustomUserAgent`.
+This can be changed by using the function `SetCustomUserAgent(string)`.

 ```
 Reader.SetCustomUserAgent("SuperAwesome App - for any issue contact admin@example.com");